School-Based Teacher Professional Development

 > All teachers in a school are actively engaged.

-> The goal of the TLC/TPD is to establish a routine learning loop of 4 phases where teachers (1) reflect upon a teaching practice, (2) learn more about the practice, (3) plan on how to use it in their classes and finally, (4) take action by practicing the technique.
-This cyclical learning process forms the basis of the school-based and peer-driven TPD.
+> Its goal is to establish a routine learning loop of 4 phases where teachers (1) reflect upon a teaching practice, (2) learn more about the practice, (3) plan on how to use it in their classes and finally, (4) take action by practicing the technique.
+This cyclical learning process forms the basis of school-based and peer-driven Teacher Professional Development sessions.

-2) This indicator can be further supplemented by information from participatory assessment of teacher perception of and satisfaction with TLCs.
+2) This indicator can be further supplemented by information from participatory assessment of teacher perception of and satisfaction with Teacher Learning Circles.